doc4d/docs/docs/commands/string.md

 #### String(number;base)

-Using a *base* parameter (integer) triggers a specific mode that strictly follows the [`toString` EcmaScript specification regarding radix handling](https://tc39.es/ecma262/multipage/numbers-and-dates.html#sec-number.prototype.tostring).
-In the *base* parameter, pass the radix in which the number should be returned.
-For example, this syntax allows you to convert numbers to hexadecimal strings.
+Using a *base* parameter (integer) triggers a specific mode in which you pass the radix (base) of the number to be returned.
+In particular, this syntax allows you to convert numbers to hexadecimal strings.

-:::note Notes

-- If the specified number value is negative, the sign is preserved.
-This is the case even if the radix is 2; the returned string is > N, the positive binary representation of the number value preceded by a - sign (not the two's complement of the number value).
+In the *base* parameter, pass the radix of the number in *expression*.
+You can pass any integer value between 2 and 36.

+If you pass 0 in *base*, the command determines the radix depending on the *expression* value.
+If *expression* starts with "0x", base 16 is used.
+Otherwise, base 10 is used.

+:::info

+- This syntax strictly follows the [`toString` EcmaScript specification regarding radix handling](https://tc39.es/ecma262/multipage/numbers-and-dates.html#sec-number.prototype.tostring).
-- If the specified number value is not defined, the "Nan" string is returned.
+- Using this syntax with *base*=10 will not give exactly the same results as using the syntax without *base* parameter.
+For example, if the specified number value is not a number, the "Nan" string is returned.

 :::